dominic-ks/bdvs-password-reset/README.md

  - Generally please follow the [WordPress coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) and try and stick to the general layout and organisation of the existing code in the plugin

 ## Change Log
+ - 0.0.8 =
+   - fixed minor typos in docs
+   - added filter to use custom namespace
+   - fixed bug with time format filter
  - 0.0.7
- -- Added maximum allowed failed attempts to validate a code before automatically expiring it, default has been set to 3 -- Added filters to include letters and well as numbers in the reset code as well as allowing you to specify your own string -- Added filters to allow the exclusion of certain roles from being able to reset their password, e.g. if you want to exclude Administrators
+   - Added maximum allowed failed attempts to validate a code before automatically expiring it, default has been set to 3
+   - Added filters to include letters and well as numbers in the reset code as well as allowing you to specify your own string
+   - Added filters to allow the exclusion of certain roles from being able to reset their password, e.g. if you want to exclude Administrators
  - 0.0.6
- -- Added support for WP versions earlier than 5.2.0 due to timezone function availability
+   - Added support for WP versions earlier than 5.2.0 due to timezone function availability
  - 0.0.5
- -- Replaced missing api file
+   - Replaced missing api file
  - 0.0.4
- -- Added /validate-code to allow checking a code's validity without actually resetting the password
+   - Added /validate-code to allow checking a code's validity without actually resetting the password
  - 0.0.3
- -- Fixed bug causing 500 error where WordPress TimeZone was set to a manual UTC offsite
+   - Fixed bug causing 500 error where WordPress TimeZone was set to a manual UTC offsite